nativefier/nativefier/README.md

 $ nativefier "http://medium.com"
 ```

 Nativefier will intelligently attempt to determine the app name, your OS and processor architecture, among other options.
-If desired, the app name or other options can be overwritten by specifying the `--app-name "Medium"` as part of the command line options, as such.
+If desired, the app name or other options can be overwritten by specifying the `--name "Medium"` as part of the command line options, as such.

 ```
-$ nativefier --app-name "Some Awesome App" "http://medium.com"
+$ nativefier --name "Some Awesome App" "http://medium.com"
 ```

 **For Windows Users:** Take note that the application menu is automatically hidden by default, you can press `alt` on your keyboard to access it.